rahuljsaliaan/Natours-Explorer-Hub/README.md

 - **MongoDB:** A flexible and scalable database solution to manage our dynamic tour data.

-- **Mapbox:** Enhancing the user experience with interactive and visually appealing maps.
+- **Leaflet:** Enhancing the user experience with interactive and visually appealing maps.

 - **Stripe:** Ensuring secure and seamless payment transactions for tour bookings.